AniruddhaKanhere/Test-FreeRTOS-CI/README.md

 # Test-FreeRTOS-CI
-This is a test repo for verifying the functionality of the CI.
+This is a test repository for verifying the functionality of the CI.